uptownhr/uptownhr/apps/website/src/pages/blog/deno-hello-world.md

  - https://uptownhr-uptownhr.deno.dev
 ```
 Note the 2 view at links.
 One is a snapshot of the deployment you've just performed, and the other is the current live
 version of your website.
-In the future, when you make further deployments, the live link with the weird characters will
+In the future, when you make further deployments you'll get a new snapshot link, and you will
-will be updated with the new deployment.
+have to explicitly decide to update the live site by adding in `--prod` to the deploy command. ie: `deployctl deploy --prod`.

 Click and visit either one of these links and you should see `hello world` in your browser.
 Because this is in the cloud,
 you can share this link with any of your friends and they will be able to see your website.